The Grandchildren of Adam and Eve

 Pre-flood people would live at least 800 years after the birth of their first child due to the original vitality given at creation, the effect of the fruit of the Tree of Life, the superior quality of food, piety, and the divine grace in delaying the judgement on the penalty of sin.
 Thus, Adam lived to see eight future generations.
 His life stretched more than half the time to the Flood.
 In fact, Adam lived long enough to meet Noah’s father, and his son long enough to meet Noah.
 And if we look at Bible genealogy, we see that Noah lived long enough to meet Abraham.

-It was sometime after the flood when people’s age dramatically decreased.
+It was sometime after the flood that people’s age dramatically decreased.
 This happened during Peleg’s lifetime, where interestingly enough the Bible in Genesis 10:25 tells us the earth was divided (see How was the Earth divided in the Days of Peleg?).
 People were allowed to eat the flesh of animals which also led to the shortening of life (Genesis 9:3).
 But everyone else pre-flood lived longer.

 If we scale today’s fertility to the antediluvian time, it would be about 350 years.
 If we suppose that Adam and Eve had just one child every seven years of her fertility, then they would have had 50 children.
 This is just a modest estimate, as it is likely that they obeyed God’s first commission to: “be fruitful and multiply” (Genesis 1:28).